- Unlimited entry

 - Visit our zoos

 - What's on

 - About us

 Guardian Dogs as Bandicoot Bodyguards

-The Guardian Dog program will trial whether Bandicoots, protected by specially trained Maremma dogs, will be able to form self-sustaining populations in areas that are not enclosed by feral proof fences on private land.
+The Guardian Dog program will trial whether bandicoots, protected by specially trained Maremma Guardian Dogs, will be able to form self-sustaining populations in areas that are not enclosed by feral proof fences.

-If successful, the trial could result in the creation of The Fighting Extinction Dog Squad, a specially trained squad of dogs that protect and help monitor a host of native wildlife species.
+If successful, the trial could result in the creation of a Fighting Extinction Dog Squad, a specially trained squad of dogs that protect and help monitor a host of native wildlife.

 Thanks to the following supporters for their contributions, which have assisted to secure funding for the first 2 years of this exciting program: